Rafael Correa: Kidnapping allegations

+Claims of collaboration with drug traffickers

+A former cellmate of dead drug trafficker Leandro Norero claimed in 2024 that he had witnessed Correa speaking on a video call with Norero on two occasions while Correa was still the President of Ecuador.
+According to the witness, the discussions involved the freeing of Jorge Glas.

 Public image and personal life

-According to the Cedatos, Correa began his presidency with a 73 percent approval rating.
+According to the Cedatos, Correa began his presidency with a 73% approval rating.
 An opinion poll carried out by Profiles of Opinion in the cities of Quito and Guayaquil, in March 2012 indicates that 80.5% of those interviewed categorize President Correa's administration as positive.
 According to the Mitofsky of April 2012, as regards the "approval of leaders in America and the world", President Correa possesses an excellent evaluation.
 His popularity even increased from 75% to 81% from August 2011 to January 2012.

 According to the Mitofsky of April 2013, as regards the "approval of leaders in America and the world", President Correa possessed a positive evaluation of 90%.
 However, his public image in Ecuador was heavily deteriorated after several controversial regulations during his later years as president.
 Approval ratings for Rafael Correa slipped from 60% in January 2015 to 45% in July 2015.
 Correa leaves office with a rate of 46%, according to a latest survey by the firm Cedatos.

 Correa is Catholic, and while President, kept a photograph of the Pope on his desk.

 Political ideology

 Correa describes himself as an advocate of "socialism of the 21st century".
 The Economist described Correa as "a left-wing populist", while The Washington Post has characterized Correa's ideological approach as being "economically populist, socially conservative, [and] quasi-authoritarian".
 The scholars of political science George Philip and Francisco Panizza claimed that like his allies Morales and Chávez, Correa should be categorized as a populist, because he appealed "directly to the people against their countries' political and economic order, divided the social field into antagonistic camps and promised redistribution and recognition in a newly founded political order."

 Correa's actions vis-a-vis indigenous communities, however, were described as not populist.
-To protect Chinese mining interests, "Shuar lands are now under occupation by 8,000 military personnel - marine, air and land troops - equipped with four war-tanks, surveillance drones, aerostatic balloons, mobile satellites and helicopter gunships."
+To protect Chinese mining interests, "Shuar lands are now under occupation by 8,000 military personnel — marine, air and land troops — equipped with four war-tanks, surveillance drones, aerostatic balloons, mobile satellites and helicopter gunships."

 On 23 May 2013, Correa reiterated his opposition to same-sex marriage.